Chart Color Schemes

 Glenlee - Rockyview faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.5%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.8%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.7%).
+Bachelor degrees are most common at 11.8%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.7%).
 Vocational credentials are prevalent, with 36.7% of residents aged 15+ holding them, including advanced diplomas (8.0%) and certificates (28.7%).
+Educational participation is high, with 41.3% of residents currently enrolled in formal education, comprising 15.4% in primary, 14.6% in secondary, and 5.4% in tertiary education.

-Educational participation is high, with 41.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 41.3% of residents currently enrolled in formal education.
 This includes 15.4% in primary education, 14.6% in secondary education, and 5.4% pursuing tertiary education.

 Frequently Asked Questions - Education